23nicolaso/Ollama-Market/README.md

 # Market Simulator

 This project simulates a fictional stock market.
-It uses Python and Meta's LLama 3.1-8B language model to create a dynamic market environment with multiple trading agents, real-time price updates, and a graphical user interface for monitoring market activity.
+It uses Python, HTML and Meta's LLama 3.1-8B language model to create a dynamic market environment with multiple trading agents, real-time price updates, and a graphical user interface for monitoring market activity.
 This was mainly done to experiment with prompt engineering and as fun programming practice.

 ## Features